EndPointCorp/end-point-blog/2023/04/ssh-host-key.md

 tags:
 - ssh
 - authentication
+- sysadmin
 ---

 ![A close shot of a large golden key sitting on top of a wooden fence.
 There is green grass visible behind the fence, on the left and right upper sides of the image.](/blog/2023/04/ssh-host-key/key.webp)

 The SSH connections between a client and a remote server begin with a host key verification as an initial handshake.
 If the default key algorithm is not supported between the client and server, the SSH connection attempt is closed with no matching host key type response.
-In this article, we will explore the host key verification process and discuss ways to handle the non-matching host key issue to establish the connection.

 ```plain
 $ sftp username@domain